GNU Guix

-Differing from traditional package managers, Guix (like Nix) utilizes a purely functional deployment model where software is installed into unique directories generated through cryptographic hashes.
-All dependencies for each software are included within each hash.
-This solves the problem of dependency hell, allows multiple versions of the same software to coexist and makes packages portable and reproducible.
+Differing from traditional package managers, Guix (like Nix) uses a purely functional programming deployment model where software is installed into unique directories generated through cryptographic hash functions.
+All dependencies for each software are included in the input of each hash.
+This solves the problem of dependency hell, allowing multiple versions of the same software to coexist which makes packages portable and reproducible.
 Performing scientific computations in a Guix setup has been proposed as a promising response to the replication crisis.

-The development of GNU Guix is intertwined with the GNU Guix System, an installable operating system distribution using the Linux-libre kernel and GNU Shepherd init system.
+The development of GNU Guix is intertwined with the GNU Guix System, an installable operating system distribution using the Linux-libre kernel and the GNU Shepherd init system.

 General features

-Guix packages are defined through functional Guile Scheme APIs specifically designed for package management.
-Dependencies are tracked directly in this language through special values called "derivations" which are evaluated by the Guix daemon lazily.
-Guix keeps track of these references automatically so that installed packages can be garbage collected when no other package depends on them.
-At the cost of greater storage requirements, all upgrades in Guix are guaranteed to be both atomic and can be rolled back.
-The roll-back feature of Guix is inherited from the design of Nix and is not found in any of the native package managers of popular Linux distributions such as Debian and its derivatives, Arch Linux and its derivatives, or in other major distributions such as Fedora, CentOS or openSUSE.
-The Guix package manager can however be used in such distributions and is available for Debian and Parabola.
+Guix packages are defined through functional Guile Scheme APIs designed for package management.
+Dependencies are tracked directly in this language through special values named "derivations" which are evaluated by the Guix daemon lazily.
+Guix keeps track of these references automatically so that installed packages can be garbage collected when no other package depends on them, at the cost of greater storage needs, all upgrades in Guix are guaranteed to be atomic and can be rolled back.

+The roll-back feature of Guix is inherited from the design of Nix and is rarely found in other package managers, since it requires an unorthodox approach to how the system should function (see MicroOS).
+However, the Guix package manager, like Nix, can be used on many distributions like Debian and Parabola.
 This also enables multiple users to safely install software on the same system without administrator privileges.

-Compared to traditional package managers, Guix package stores can grow considerably bigger and therefore require more bandwidth; although compared to container solutions (like Docker) that are also commonly employed to solve dependency hell, Guix is leaner and conforms to practices like Don't repeat yourself and Single source of truth.
-If the user chooses to build everything from source even larger storage space and bandwidth is required.
+Compared to traditional package managers, Guix package stores can grow considerably bigger and therefore require more bandwidth; although compared to container solutions (like Docker) that are also commonly employed to solve dependency hell, Guix is leaner and conforms to practices like don't repeat yourself and single source of truth.
+If the user chooses to build everything from source, an even larger amount of storage space and bandwidth is required.